cpske/ISP/code-review/index.md

 *Latent Defect in a Self-Driving Car*

-A self-driving car comes to a red light and there is a truck with a big green light (that is brighter) on the other side of the intersection.
-The software thinks it's a green traffic light and goes through the intersection.
+A self-driving car stops at a red light.
+There is a truck on the other side of the intersection with a big green light on top.
+If the truck's light is brighter than the stop light, the software thinks it's a green traffic light and goes through the intersection.

 This defect doesn't appear until those conditions actually occur.
 So it's *latent*... and may not be tested for!